Keegawho198/credit-risk-classification/report.md

 F1-Score:
 - Healthy Loans (0): 1.00 - Perfect F1-score indicating excellent balance between precision and recall.
 - High-Risk Loans (1): 0.90 - Indicates good performance but with some room for improvement.
--

 ## Summary

-Summarise the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:

-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.

 Based on the performance metrics, I recommend using the logistic regression model for predicting loan statuses.
 Its high accuracy, along with strong precision and recall scores, make it a reliable choice for this classification problem.